bryanvullo/IoT-tracking-example/README.md

 The other files: ```myrequest.py```, ```wifi.py```, ```dht11.py``` are used within ```rgb.py``` and need to also be stored on the Raspberry Pi.

 ## Author
 My name is Bryan and I'm a 18 year old Snowplow Intern, looking to study Computer Science at University shortly after this.

-This project is a proof of concept showing how you can track data from an IoT device.
-I will be using sensors and APIs to collect data.
-Then Snowplow will validate and send my events to my data warehouse.

 ## Snowplow
 Snowplow Analytics holds the throne when it comes to tracking behavioral data; IoT devices can be a gold mine.
 This is because IoT devices have the capability to send lots of small events as they get interacted with, these events can then be highly enriched by sensor data, APIs and Snowplow's automatic enrichment process.